 At the height of his career, in the 1910s and early 1920s, Frieseke was perhaps the most popular of all living American artists.
 He received numerous awards and medals and saw his work purchased by private collectors and major museums.
 Decades after the initial introduction of Impressionism by Monet and his contemporaries, Frieseke assumed this style for his work, choosing to ignore the newer artistic movements of the early twentieth century.
 Nevertheless, his paintings were acclaimed in both the United States and in Europe.
 In 1904 he won a silver medal at the St. Louis Universal Exposition and a gold medal at Munich.
 He was elected a member of the Société National des Beaux Arts in 1908 and the National Academy of Design in 1912.
 Seventeen of his canvases were featured at the Venice Biennale in 1909 and he won the Grand Prize at the Panama-Pacific International Exposition in 1915.
 He was commissioned to execute several murals, including one for the New York store of John Wanamaker, one of his most loyal patrons.

 He died on August 28, 1939, at his home in Normandy, in the town of Le Mesnil sur Blangy.
 In the decades following his death, however, after artistic tastes had changed considerably, his work was nearly forgotten until it received renewed attention as interest in American Impressionism grew in the 1960s.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 MacChesney, Clara.
 "Frederick Carl Frieseke - His Work and Suggestion for Painting from Nature."
 Arts & Decoration 3 (November 1912): 13-15.

 Weller, Allen S. "Frederick Carl Frieseke: The Opinions of an American Impressionist."
 Art Journal 28 (Winter 1968): 160-165.